cabo/senml-jc/green.md

 data just as a tool is required to look at binary data.
-To strengthen the argument here, the findings documented need to be augmented with data from other parties and additional examples, preferably including real-world onboard power consumption measurements.
+To strengthen the argument here, the findings documented need to be augmented with data from other parties and additional examples, preferably including real-world measurements of power consumed by transmission, reception, encoding and decoding of messages.

-[^hmm]: What is meant here?

 On the other hand, it should be clear from first principles that a more concise message encoding provides advantages in transmission and